 Amazing murals, street art in one of the most famous artist districts in the United States.
 Most top street artists have graced the walls of one of the buildings here at some point in their career.

 One of my favorite rooftops where you can actually sit down and soak in the rays.

 Love the views of SOHO and Lower Manhattan.
 Quite the perspective that other rooftops lack.

 Shakespeare in the Park

 A charming way to spend an evening experiencing some of the best that NYC has to offer.
-If you get lucky, you might catch a celebrity or two casted for the show.
+If you get lucky, you might catch a celebrity or two in the show.